kiviktnm/decman/README.md

 To use TOML with Python, you need the `toml`-package.
 To install it in Arch Linux, install the `python-toml`-package.

-> [!NOTE]
-> This example doesn't allow you to use Decman's modules or set Decman's settings using TOML.
-> You'll have to set them using Python.
+This example doesn't allow you to use decman's modules or set decman's settings using TOML.
+You'll have to set them using Python.
 With this example you can use both TOML and Python if you want.
+It would be possible to add support for TOML decman modules, but I don't think it would be worth the effort.

 Write this in your decman source.